j-davies-astro/eagle-guide/working_with_catalogues.md

 ```
 As you can see, we can simply use the `GroupNumber` from the `Subhalo` table to index the `FOF` table and find the parent haloes.

+**A very common mistake is to forget that `GroupNumber` runs from 1 to N, and not from 0 to N-1.
+When using `GroupNumber` as an _index_ for the `FOF` table, you must remember to subtract 1 from it as above.**

 Note that to get the stellar mass, we could have done
 ```python
 catalogue_read('Subhalo','MassType',sim=sim,model=model,tag=tag)[:,4]